Starpaul20/Activate-Users-From-Mod-CP/README.txt

 Copyright: ©2010
 License: GPL

-Allows Super Moderators and Administrators to activate or delete user accounts that are Awaiting Activation from the Moderator CP.
+Allows Moderators and Administrators to activate or delete user accounts that are Awaiting Activation from the Moderator CP.

-The activation section will only work for Super Moderators and Administrators.
-Forum Moderators will not be able to see the activation section (even if they have permission to use the Mod CP).

 This plugin offers full language support.